Bringing you the goods…

 Is Curriculum Ever Neutral?

 Who decides what counts as knowledge in schools?
-Is curriculum simply a roadmap for learning, or is it a political document that shapes how young people understand themselves and the world?
+Is curriculum simply a roadmap for learning, or is it a political and philosophical statement about what kind of human being we hope to cultivate?
 And what happens when education becomes more about management and measurement than meaning?

 Dani Friedrich is Professor of Curriculum and Doctoral Program Director at Teachers College, Columbia University.
-Her work examines curriculum theory, global education policy, and the philosophical foundations of schooling.
-Drawing on continental philosophy and critical theory, she interrogates the assumptions that underlie contemporary education reform, particularly the global push toward standardization, accountability, and outcomes-based frameworks.
+His work examines curriculum theory, global education policy, and the philosophical foundations of schooling.
+Drawing on continental philosophy and critical theory, he interrogates the assumptions that underlie contemporary education reform, particularly the global push toward standardization, accountability, and outcomes-based frameworks.

 previous